|

 does a young man who has confessed to a lifetime of

-incompetence with women end up dating a beauty
+incompetence end up dating a beauty

 like Patricia?
 To my great surprise ,